 - Term Frequency-Inverse Document Frequency (TF-IDF) - determines the importance of certain words in a corpus.

-- This process is continued with Named Entity Recognition which finds specific words that are names (people’s or company’s names, job titles, locations, product names, events, number figures, and other) or are related to them.
+- This process is continued with Named Entity Recognition which finds specific words that are names (people’s or company’s names, job titles, locations, product names, events, number figures, and others) or are related to them.

 - Next goes Stop Words Removal - this process removes the everyday language stuff like pronouns and prepositions.
 This process can be referred to as cleaning the text from irrelevant or noisy material.
 Stop words may also include anything deemed inconsequential for the particular use case.

 - The next step is Stemming - the process of separating the affixes from the words and extracting the root of the word.
 This includes prefixes (as in “biochemistry) and suffixes (as in “laughable”).